310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/tetora_2.md

 {% bubble Tetora norsmile %}
 Thanks to this job, I've gotten a much deeper understandin' of mascot characters.

-Oh yeah, I actually got curious 'bout 'em to look 'em up a li'l, and found an interesting character.
+Oh yeah, I actually got curious 'bout 'em and looked 'em up a li'l, and I found an interesting character.

 It's a mascot that does martial arts, so I felt a connection~♪
 {% endbubble %}